 Yes, the medication is highly monitored by our medical staff to ensure that you are receiving a safe dosage.
 When used under medical supervision as a part of a treatment program, methadone and buprenorphine can safely be taken without any damaging side effects.
 In addition, at the correct dose, there is no impairment to mental function or your ability to perform daily activities.

-The duration of our treatment assisted by medication program is varies for each patient.
-Some patients discharge more quickly, while others find success with longer term treatment.
-Research has shown that patients who stay for a year or more experience greater successes in long-term recovery than those who stay in treatment for less than a year.
+The duration of our treatment assisted by medication program varies for each patient.
+Some patients discharge more quickly, while others find success with longer-term treatment.
+Research has shown that patients who stay for a year or more experience greater success in long-term recovery than those who stay in treatment for less than a year.
 Should you choose to leave treatment, our staff will develop a discharge plan to help you be successful outside of the clinic.

 ARS, LLC accept cash, money orders and credit cards.

-Opioid treatment services (methadone maintenance) costs $16.00 per day.
-If paid in advance, the fee for a week is $105.00.
-Suboxone and Vivitrol cost varies by dose.
+Opioid treatment services (methadone maintenance) costs $18.00 per day.
+Buprenorphine products and Vivitrol cost varies by dose.

 Call for further information.